awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 ## Definitions

-- [Branch Key(s)](../structures.md#branch-key): Data keys that are reused to derive unique data keys for envelope encryption.
+- [Branch Key(s)](../structures.md#branch-key): Data keys that are reused to wrap unique data keys for envelope encryption.
   For security considerations on when to rotate the branch key, refer to [Appendix B](#appendix-b-security-considerations-for-branch-key-rotation).
 - [Beacon Key(s)](https://github.com/awslabs/aws-database-encryption-sdk-dynamodb-java/blob/main/specification/searchable-encryption/beacons.md#beacons):
   A root key used to then derive different beacon keys per beacon.